Version control using Git and Azure DevOps for Unreal Engine 5

 If you want to collaborate on a game project, resolving version control (or source control) is one of the first things you need to consider.
 If you are familiar with Git, you may have heard of GitHub.
 This allows you to store your game project on a server, so that everybody has access to it.
 GitHub is great for software development, but for games, there are better solutions out there.

 Microsoft Azure DevOps is a Git server and a viable alternative to GitHub, GitLab, and Bitbucket.
-It provides unlimited storage for Git LFS, which is a blessing for game development with Unity and Unreal.
+It provides unlimited storage for Git LFS, which is a blessing for game development with Unity, Godot and Unreal.
 The free plan allows up to 5 users, which is great to get started.
 Everything above 5 users comes at a reasonable price of $6 per user per month.
 This is keeping in mind that it does not bill you for storage, which you will need for textures, movies, audio and 3D files.

 Azure DevOps is part of the huge Microsoft Azure ecosystem, which is a direct competitor to AWS from Amazon.
 It seems a bit overwhelming to get started and this tutorial will help you with that.